ansible-collections/community.mysql/README.md

 You don't know how to start?
 Refer to our [contribution guide](https://github.com/ansible-collections/community.mysql/blob/main/CONTRIBUTING.md)!

+## Collection maintenance

 The current maintainers (contributors with `write` or higher access) are listed in the [MAINTAINERS](https://github.com/ansible-collections/community.mysql/blob/main/MAINTAINERS) file.
 If you have questions or need help, feel free to mention them in the proposals.

-To learn how to maintain / become a maintainer of this collection, refer to the [Maintainer guidelines](https://github.com/ansible/community-docs/blob/main/maintaining.rst).
+To learn how to maintain / become a maintainer of this collection, refer to the [Maintainer guidelines](https://github.com/ansible-collections/community.mysql/blob/main/MAINTAINING.md).

 ## Communication